awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VolumeType`  <a name="cfn-ec2-blockdev-template-volumetype"></a>
 The volume type\.
-For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide*\.
 If the volume type is `io1` or `io2`, you must specify the IOPS that the volume supports\.
 *Required*: No
 *Type*: String
 *Allowed values*: `gp2 | gp3 | io1 | io2 | sc1 | st1 | standard`